 In 2018, the University became a member of the United Nations Academic Impact (UNAI).
 This initiative aligns institutions of higher education with the United Nations in supporting and contributing to the realization of United Nations goals and mandates, including the promotion and protection of human rights, access to education, sustainability and conflict resolution.

 Since 2010, UNAI has created a vibrant and diverse network of students, academics, scientists, researchers, think tanks, institutions of higher education, continuing education and educational associations.
 There are over 1300 member institutions in more than 130 countries that reach millions of people in the education and research sectors around the world.
-Faculty can access this network and seek collaboration for diverse projects using platforms such as the Member Forum, SDG Hubs and UNAI Hubs.
-Students can search the website for fellowships, scholarship opportunities and internships across the globe.
+Faculty can access this network and seek collaboration for diverse projects using platforms such as the SDG Hubs and UNAI Hubs.
+Students can search the website for fellowships, scholarships opportunities and internships across the globe.

 Interested students, faculty and staff can subscribe to the monthly newsletter.